novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 ## Gradient Descent optimization

 Model prediction is calculated through the forward propagation of the input data sample(s).
 If weights and biases are trained well, then our predictions will be accurate as well.
-In order to say whether our model peformance is good, we use check `loss` value on every training cycle as well as `accuracy` metric.
+In order to say whether our model performs well, we check `loss` value on every training cycle as well as `accuracy` metric.
 Accuracy is number of `correct predictions` divided by `total number` of data samples during the training or validation.

-How train model parameters well?
-In other words how update them in right direction so that give accurate predictions?
+You might ask yourself - how can I train model parameters well?
+In other words how to update them in right direction, so that they give accurate predictions?

 Here we meet _Gradient Descent._